stefanprodan/podinfo/deploy/istio-v1alpha3/README.md

 * GitHub notifies GCP Container Builder that a new tag has been committed
 * GCP Container Builder builds the Docker image, tags it as 0.2.1 and pushes it to Google Container Registry
 * Weave Flux detects the new tag on GCR and updates the Canary deployment definition
-* Weave Flux commits the Canary deployment definition to GitHub
+* Weave Flux commits the Canary deployment definition to GitHub in the cluster repo
 * Weave Flux triggers a rolling update of the Canary deployment
 * Weave Cloud sends a Slack notification that the 0.2.1 patch has been released